Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

 \subsubsection{Steane-style Syndrome Extraction}

 An alternative method for fault-tolerant syndrome extraction is proposed by \textcite{steaneActiveStabilization1997}.
 Once again, the underlying question is to fault-tolerantly implement the specification of perfectly measuring all stabilisers without intermediate faults.

-Steane-style syndrome extraction only works for CSS codes, where we can assume that the stabilisers are separable into $X$- and $Z$-stabilisers.
+\paragraph{Verifying Steane-style syndrome extraction} We focus on Steane-style syndrome extraction for CSS codes, where we can assume that the stabilisers are separable into $X$- and $Z$-stabilisers.
 We have: \begin{proposition} Let $S = [S_1, \dots, S_m]$ be the stabilisers of some CSS stabiliser code with distance $d$.
 Then:

 \end{proposition} \begin{proof} As $S$ is a CSS code, we can separate the stabilisers into $X$ stabilisers $[S_{1}, \dots, S_{i}]$ and $Z$ stabilisers $[S_{i+1}, \dots, S_{{m}}]$, we get:

 where we make use of the fact that $X$ stabilisers are the colour inverse of $Z$ stabilisers.
 The exact connectivity of the stabilisers is dependent on the specific choice of code.
 To account for different codes more formally, Steane-style syndrome extraction can be treated using the scalable ZX-calculus~\parencite{caretteSZXCalculusScalable2019}, as illustrated by \textcite{KissingerWetering2024Book}, however, without considering fault equivalence.
 To avoid introducing more notation, we instead depict this by randomly omitting some of the edges for each stabiliser.